KelvinZee/supabase-pricing-brief/README.md

 ## Notes on this version

-- This is v2, recruiter-primary.
-Every recommendation is presented as a hypothesis to validate against Supabase's internal data, not a prescription.
+- Vw Every recommendation is presented as a hypothesis to validate against Supabase's internal data, not a prescription.
 - Specific tier prices and quotas are illustrative, benchmarked against external comparables.
 They would require fake-door tests and customer interviews on Supabase data before being defended as final.
-- Sources verified April 2026.
-Pricing in this category moves quickly; figures may have shifted.
+- Sources verified April 2026

-## Tech notes

-Single-file static site.
-React via CDN (unpkg), Tailwind via CDN, Babel standalone for in-browser JSX.
-No build step.
-Loads in any modern browser.
-No tracking, no cookies, no analytics.
-Hosted free on GitHub Pages.

-The interactive Bundle Builder uses illustrative coefficients derived from public bill-shock anecdotes and category benchmarks.
-Calibration in production would replace these with real telemetry — the directional pattern is the point, not the specific numbers.